 I have taken both and found amazing value in each – worth every single penny and minute invested.
 Of course, these are only as good as the time and effort you put into applying them in your everyday life.

 If you are on a tighter budget, there are a wealth of free resources out there.
 Your local Chamber of Commerce, library, YouTube, or Industry publications likely offer low or no cost learning opportunities.
 Take advantage of them all.

 Be creative and invest in your future career and your Customer’s future experiences.

 I know this doesn’t even scratch the surface of what fathers teach us and show us about being leaders and how to deliver top notch service.

 I know so many of us owe who we have become to our fathers or those who filled that role of “Dad” for us – it could have been an Uncle, an older brother, or even a mentor later in life.

 All of that said, when you are blessed enough to have someone like my Dad, you learn the right kinds of lessons.
 Not always the easy lessons.
 Often not the fun lessons.
 But always the lessons that make us better.

-These are the lessons that set us up to be great Leaders and to deliver the amazing Customer service our Guest expect, demand, and deserve.
+These are the lessons that set us up to be great leaders and to deliver the amazing experiences that our leaders and employees expect, demand, and deserve.

-Until next time, give your Dad a call and thank him – and treat your Guests like the most cherished of friends.
+Until next time, give your Dad a call and thank him – and keep your customers at the center of everything you do.

 #tonyjohnson #success #customerservicearticles #business #toledocustomerservice #customerservicequotes #humanresources #customerservicetrainingmaterials #recipeforservice #customerservice #HR #customerserviceblogs #freecustomerservicetraininmaterials #customerservicetraining #leadership